brannerchinese/54e8e682c6e3520aca10d95d752d69d1/README.md

  1. **Other common questions**

     2. **Searching**: Zulip searches incrementally as you type, but will only match your typing at the beginning of a stream name.
-So typing "ep" won't bring up "Help", but "He" will.
+So typing "el" won't bring up "Help", but "He" will.

     2. **Date of a message**: If you mouse over the time stamp of a message (upper right corner of the message), you'll see a fuller date-time stamp and time zeon.